mr-keep-it-simple/slate/source/notes.md

 - Mon 23-11: 2hrs - Fixes to callback changes.
 Updated image and text for overview.
 Fixed other small changes
 - Tue 24-11: 2hrs - Fixes.
 Changed ShowPopup to console.warn and console.log.
 Removed instances of app.
 Changed cloud = CreateCloudStore to cloud = new CloudStore
 - Wed 25-11: 2hrs - General maintenance and review.
 Update to CloudStore class file
-- Thu 26-11: 2hrs - Password to Save function, background image added, Merge function desc updated, overview added, new CloudStore entries removed from examples, console.warn changed to console.error
+- Thu 26-11: 4hrs - Password to Save function, background image added, Merge function desc updated, overview added, new CloudStore entries removed from examples, console.warn changed to console.error.
+Modified cloudstore.js to use fetch instead of xmlhttprequest.
+Still needs testing.
+- Fri 27-11: 4hrs - Final changes to docs and updates to cloudstore.js.
+Tested new changes.
+Released version to GitHub ready for production
+- Mon 2-12: 2hrs - Made requested changes to cloudstore.js
+- Thu 3-12: 2hrs - Discussed slate docs and next ideas.
+Started on game ideas to demo cloud store
+- Mon 7-12: 4hrs - Started to build Maths game
+- Wed 9-12: 3hrs - Continued working on Maths game
+- Thu 10-12: 2.5hrs - Continued working on Maths game.
+Sent v1 to David in email
+- Wed 16-12: 2hrs - Tested video recording and went through app code
+- Thu 17-12: 2hrs - Modified code to improve layout and sync with other DroidScript examples